aldenaik/slideshow/README.md

 ### Getting Started
 - git clone https://github.com/ZenStef/zendev-test-new-grad.git
 - Create a new branch for your code
-- When you're all finished add/push/commit your code and submit a pull request for your branch to be merged into master
+- When you're all finished add/push/commit your branch and submit a pull request for it to be merged into master
 - Assign the pull request to me: ZenStef

 ### Data Provided